PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 });
 ```

-As before, the app still displays only the title and an empty SVG graphics context, but since we logged `app.planets` to the console, you can open it to inspect its structure, as shown in _Figure 3_.
+As before, the app still displays only the title and an empty SVG graphics context, but since we logged `app.planets` to the console, you can open it to inspect its structure (which lists the six planets), as shown in _Figure 3_.

 ![Printing the loaded data in the JavaScript console](./images/figure-3.png)
 _Figure 3 — Printing the loaded data in the JavaScript console.
 Code: [`StepByStep/2-load-data`](../StepByStep/2-load-data)._

-You can expand the array and its contents, as to inspect all the properties of each planet and its satellites.
+Expand the array and its contents to inspect all the properties of each planet and its satellites.
 Try retrieving selected information for some planets and natural satellites.
 For example, you can use the following object path to obtain the diameter of Saturn, which is the fourth element in the array:

 ```js
 app.planets[3].diameterKm
 ```